guicaulada/AutoFForward/README.md

 # AutoFForward
 A Farming Simulator 22 mod that automatically fast-forwards time when all users online agree.

+For other versions of Farming Simulator check other branches.

 ## Controls
 | Key | Description | Admin
 | --- | --- | ---